jaredmessenger/oneID-connect-python/docs/tutorials/firmware-update.rst

    $ oneid-cli create-project --name "my epic project"

-You will be given a two project keys.
+You will be given two project keys.
 The first is a **SECRET** key.

 .. danger::
   SAVE THE PROJECT SECRET KEY IN A SAFE PLACE.
-  IF YOU LOSE THIS KEY, YOU WILL LOSE YOUR ABILITY TO SEND AUTHENTICATED MESSAGES TO YOU DEVICES.
+  If you lose this key, you will lose your ability to send authenticated messages to your devices.

 The second project key will be given to all your edge devices and used to verify messages sent from a server.